Greg James: Radio

-While at university, he presented several shows on the students' union radio station Livewire 1350AM, becoming the station manager in 2006, though he said it was a job he did not enjoy.
+Whilst at university, he presented several shows on the students' union radio station Livewire 1350AM, becoming the station manager in 2006, though he said it was a job he did not enjoy.
 He later said that he "owe[d] that place basically everything" when returning to visit the station in 2025.
 He also presented several breakfast shows on Future Radio in Norwich and on Pulse Rated, Salhouse before he got his break at BBC Radio 1.
 He won 'Best Male Presenter' at the Student Radio Awards 2005.
 During university holidays he presented stints on Capital North East (then Galaxy North East).

 James joined BBC Radio 1 in June 2007 to present the Early Breakfast Show on Fridays and to provide cover for other presenters, including Sara Cox and Vernon Kay.
 He first presented the show on 1 June 2007, the day after graduating from university.
 In October, he was appointed as the full-time presenter of the Early Breakfast Show, which aired from 04:30 to 07:00 before being rescheduled to 04:00 to 06:30.
 His first full-time show was broadcast on 1 October, and his inaugural Record of the Week was "Hometown Glory" by Adele.

 On 21 September 2009, BBC Radio 1 introduced a new schedule in which James moved to the early afternoon slot from 13:00 to 16:00, replacing Edith Bowman, who moved to the weekend breakfast slot.

 From March 2010 to January 2013, James presented The Official Chart Update on Wednesday afternoons, initially from 15:30 to 16:00 and later from 16:00 to 16:30 after moving to the drivetime slot Scott Mills succeeded him as presenter at the original 15:30 time.

-James also co-hosts Not Just Cricket on 5 Live with England cricketers Graeme Swann and James Anderson that is broadcast once every few months.
-The show's main focus is cricket, but topics are varied.
+Between 2011 and 2015, James also co-hosted Not Just Cricket on 5 Live with England cricketers Graeme Swann and James Anderson.
+The show's main focus was cricket, but topics were varied.

 He also hosted a weekly podcast That's What He Said with former BBC Radio 1 Newsbeat presenter Chris Smith.
 The podcast ended when James began presenting the Radio 1 Breakfast Show.

 On 16 February 2013, James guest presented the BBC Radio 5 Live comedy sports programme Fighting Talk, standing in for Colin Murray.

 On 15 November 2017, James along with Felix White, Jimmy Anderson, renewed producer Mark 'Sharky' Sharman (AKA Sharknado the Movie) and regular input from Bristolian Matt ‘Mattchin’ Horan began hosting a cricketing podcast Tailenders.
 This was initially a weekly podcast covering the 2017–18 Ashes series, but from 23 May 2018 it was renewed to continue on a 'weekly' basis.
 Features include 'General Cricketing Sadness', 'Mattchin's Quiz' and 'Black Wednesday/Xmas Show/App Launch'.

 Since 2019, James has also presented the BBC Radio 4 series Rewinder, a show where he digs through the BBC archives to find classic material to reflect on current stories of the week.